MDTran/ExData_Plotting1/README.md

+## To the grader : Please view all of my R programs and PNG Plots in the figure folder.
+Thank you very much.
 ## Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+In particular, I will be using the "Individual household electric power consumption Data Set" which it is on the course web site: